langyo/cwasm-standalone/README.md

 ## Building and running

-`cargo run --release`
+`cargo run -- --mapdir /guest::./guest`

-You should see "Hello, world!" printed.
+You should see the file's content be printed.